arrow-left

 2. In Formatter, choose the source attribute to transform

-3. In Pipeline Functions, specify the lookup table name, the column to match against, and the column containing values to return.
+3. In Then Apply, specify the lookup table name, the column to match against, and the column containing values to return.

 The full syntax for using lookup table transformers is: